Tornado3P9/installscript-linux/more tips.md

 https://www.howtoforge.com/tutorial/advanced-audio-control-on-linux/
 If audio give you trouble and it's not because of some proprietary Hardware/Software reason...
 then that's probably because of 'pulse audio' which is still managing the audio today...better versions coming in the future hopefully
-But what you can do is to open the conf file "sudo nano /etc/pulse/daemon.conf" and change two lines (activate them by deleting the semicolon):
+But what you can do is to open the conf file `sudo nano /etc/pulse/daemon.conf` and change two lines (activate them by deleting the semicolon):
 ```bash
 default-sample-rate = 44100
 alternate-sample-rate = 44100